mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/04-objects-arrays-and-tuples/index.md

 ### Excess property checking

 TypeScript helps us catch a particular type of problem around the use of object literals.
-Let's look at the situation where the error arises
+Let's look at the situation where the error arises:

 ```ts twoslash
 // @errors: 2345